Gorgoroth's first demo, A Sorcery Written in Blood, is an absolutely savage

 the mythical Jew-saviour.
 You can almost smell the blood on your sword.

-for listeners to take a breath.
+no time for listeners to take a breath.
 This features some slower sections, with ghastly moaning and a woman's death gasp.
-Just under

-the two minute mark, Infernus unleashes some absolutely brilliant melodies.
-Enough can never be said to praise the songwriting
+Just under the two minute mark, Infernus unleashes some absolutely brilliant melodies.
+Enough can never be said to praise

-is heard in the distance.
-As "Profetens Åpenbaring" really gets going, the atmosphere is quite different than what one would
+guitar is heard in the distance.
+As "Profetens Åpenbaring" really gets going, the atmosphere is quite different than what

-expect from a Gorgoroth album, though hints of this first emerged on Antichrist.
-The clean vocals, and the rhythm
+one would expect from a Gorgoroth album, though hints of this first emerged on Antichrist.
+The clean vocals, and

-of the song, are reminiscent of Isengard.
-Pest still manages to wield enough of his demonic screeching, throughout the song.
+the rhythm of the song, are reminiscent of Isengard.
+Pest still manages to wield enough of his demonic screeching, throughout

 "Postludium" is an eerie track of backward messages and strange noises.
 This brief